JPresting/2---Self-Hosted-Infrastructure/oraclecloud-general/Readme.md

 The main differences between Oracle Cloud and GCP setup are:
 1. **Oracle Security Lists** instead of GCP Firewall rules
-2. **Ubuntu iptables firewall** must be configured (Step 6) - this is CRITICAL!
+2. **Ubuntu iptables firewall** must be configured (Step 5) - this is CRITICAL!
 3. Different SSH username (`ubuntu` for Oracle vs your Google account name for GCP)
 4. **Double firewall architecture** requires both cloud-level and server-level configuration

-Once these Oracle-specific steps are complete, follow the GCP guide for all n8n installation and configuration steps.
+Once these Oracle-specific steps are complete, you can follow standard guides for application installation.